-- 3. Make sure that the hammer is cocked (locked underneath the sear) before attempting to install the bolt carrier. - 4.
-Install the bolt carrier and bolt back onto the receiver by holding the forward portion of the receiver with your left hand and with your right hand take the bolt and bolt carrier as shown in Illustration #19 ensuring that your thumb is placed on the back of the bolt to hold it fully forward.
-Insert the gas piston into the gas tube end and align the back face of the bolt carrier with the inside face of the back plate of the receiver.
-Using the heel of your right hand, depress the bolt carrier against the pressure from the hammer spring so that the guide grooves on the sides of the bolt carrier are aligned with the rails on the receiver and move the bolt carrier to its fully forward position.
-(See Illustrations #17 #19.)
+- Make sure that the hammer is cocked (locked underneath the sear) before attempting to install the bolt. - 2.
+Install the bolt back onto the receiver by holding the forward portion of the receiver with your primary hand and with your other hand take the bolt.
+Align the back face of the bolt with the inside face of the back plate of the receiver.
+Using the heel of your hand, depress the bolt against the pressure from the hammer spring so that the guide grooves on the sides of the bolt are aligned with the rails on the receiver and move the bolt to its fully forward position.
+(See Illustrations #14 #15.) - 3.
+Install the buffer.
+(See Illustration #12.)

-- 5. Install the recoil spring assembly on the rifle by holding the forward portion of the receiver with your left hand, and with your right hand, insert the recoil spring retainer into the bolt carrier channel.
+- 4. Install the recoil spring assembly on the rifle by holding the forward portion of the receiver with your primary hand, and with your other hand, insert the recoil spring retainer into the bolt channel.
 Move the recoil spring cam forward, placing its guide lugs in front of the grooves in the receiver rear plate.
 Depress the recoil spring cam until its guide lugs are aligned with the channel on the top of the receiver rear plate.
-Release pressure on the recoil spring cam which will allow it to move rearward and lock into the receiver. - 6.
-To install the receiver cover on the rifle, begin by rotating the rear sight upward so that it is out of the way.
-Rotate the receiver cover down until it locks into position - 7.
+Release pressure on the recoil spring cam which will allow it to move rearward and lock into the receiver. - 5.
+To install the dust cover on the rifle, rotate the dust cover down and slightly press the cam forward while pressing down on the dust cover. - 6.
 Move the safety lever to the "SAFE" position.
 (See Illustration #2.)